Farrah Forke: Career

-Forke made her feature debut in the 1991 film Brain Twisters (1991).
+Forke made her feature debut in the 1991 film Brain Twisters.

 Wings

 She became best known as Alex Lambert for two seasons on the NBC sitcom Wings.
 Only her second professional acting role, it became one of her biggest roles.

 She said she was nervous during the early episodes.
 "I was so green and so nervous," she said.
 "There were so many people around, and four cameras.
 My hands used to shake in the early episodes.
 You'll see me holding coffee cups with both hands to control the shaking."
 She drew on personal experience to play the character, who was not at all like the actress.
 "I am really nothing like her," she said in an interview, "but the toughness I got to display as a real bartender in New York at closing time prepared me for the role of Alex.
 I would lower the tone of my voice to show I meant business and I used that in my audition.
 I knew I could play her."

 Overall, the part taught the young actress a lot.
 "It was a great learning experience.
-I learned so much, especially from Steven Weber and Tony Shaloub."
+I learned so much, especially from Steven Weber and Tony Shalhoub."
 The part was a recurring role during the 1992–93 season, the fourth season of the show, and a regular cast role the following year, the fifth season.

 Forke was upset not to be asked back for the sixth season as a regular cast member.
 The writers found the Alex character difficult to write for and felt they had run out of stories for the character and wanted to explore her onscreen boyfriend Brian's (played by Weber) single life instead.
 Forke was asked back for a guest appearance in one episode of the sixth season, which gave a conclusion to her character.